Teacher Aide PLD

 Welcome!
 We’re thrilled to have the opportunity to work with you.

-As an approved PLD provider for the Teacher Aide PLD Fund for 2023, we are excited to offer a range of new PLD in support of the amazing work you do.
+As an approved PLD provider for the New Zealand Teacher Aide PLD Fund for 2024, we are excited to offer a range of new PLD in support of the amazing work you do.
+Te Kete Hono has worked in collaboration with Potential to Performance to bring you these opportunities.

 As Teacher Aides you play a critical role - as the bridge between caring and learning - providing the support